 Evolution or revolution, adapting or enhancing – different approaches to curriculum change for MBA programs

 Can we develop lifelong learners?
 What does that mean in terms of recruitment, admissions, student affairs, career services and alumni relations?

 Meeting the increased market demand for new and refreshed skills-based education, along with demand for credentials and badges from students, alumni and industry

 Taking a deep dive – going beyond the what to the why - through the increased use of experiential and unstructured experiences to create transformational learning for lifelong career success

 Creating a lifelong learning model - what does that really mean to the curriculum, structure, delivery and culture of MBA Programs?

 JOIN US AND DISCOVER how today’s innovative MBA program’s are meeting the demands for more modular, experiential and lifelong approaches to graduate business education.
 Join us for our annual symposium filled with speakers, panel discussions and break out groups to explore and learn from schools attacking this challenge.
 Learn and share best practices with faculty and administrative leadership of a variety of MBA programs.
 Be sure to join us at the Broad College of Business at Michigan State University on November 7-8, 2019.

 Considering a curriculum review?
 Looking to learn how best to put together your next curriculum review?
 Don’t miss the return of our sell-out workshop – Best Practices in Curriculum Review and Design – just prior to the 2019 Curricular Innovation Symposium on Thursday, November 7th.
 Click here to learn more.

 All 2019 symposium attendees are invited to join us for a special session in advance of the symposium as well.
-Learn about Preparing MBA Students for the App Economy from Apple.
+Learn about A Conversation with Apple: Preparing MBA Students for the App Economy.
 Just let us know if you will attend and we will save a space (and lunch!) for you.
 Click here to learn more.